 Dropping Point is also known as ASTM Method D-2265.
 The dropping point of a grease is the temperature at which it passes from a semi-solid to a liquid state.
-The dropping point test determines the cohesiveness of the oil and thickener of a grease.
+The dropping point test determines the cohesiveness of the oil and thickener of a grease, or when the thickener breaks down.
 Dropping point tests are used for quality control to verify that the soap structure has been formed correctly and will withstand high temperatures.

 The technician monitors the entire test apparatus as it is slowly heated in order to ensure that the heater block temperature and the sample temperature remain within 3°C of each other.
 As the temperature increases in the test apparatus, a drop of oil will fall from the cup to the bottom of the test tube at the temperature at which the thickener can no longer hold the oil.
 When this occurs, the technician will record both the sample and heater block temperatures on the thermometers to the nearest degree.